-- Continuous eligibility has allowed people who qualify for Medicaid to stay eligible for ao year.
+- Continuous eligibility has allowed people who qualify for Medicaid to stay eligible for a year.
 It has successfully reduced cycling on and off the program.
-This "chum" ino eligibility happens from month to month because of fluctuation in pay from overtime oro seasonal work or change in household composition.
-Montana Indian people work ino many seasonal industries like construction, agriculture, tourism, and firefighting whereo employment fluctuates.
-Many of these seasonal jobs do not provide health insurance.o - •o George Washington University has estimated that 15.6% (an estimated 249 tribalo members on the Fort Peck Reservation) of people currently benefiting from continuous eligibility will lose coverage for about 2 months each annually when it is eliminated.o - •o People living at Fort Peck often lack transportation, telephone, and internet connectionso that are needed to either visit the local public assistance office or electronically submito information that will be needed for more frequent eligibility checks.
-It is likely that tribalo members will be disproportionately affected by elimination of continuous eligibilityo beyond the 15.6% estimate above.
-We could find no studies that estimate how manyo additional people this might be.o - •o Eliminating continuous eligibility will result in gaps in health care and failure to addresso health problems at the earliest possible time because of sporadic coverage.
-Americano Indian people in Montana currently die more than 20 years earlier than white Montanans.o Medicaid expansion and continuous eligibility have allowed us as a Tribe to start too address the health disparities which lead to premature death and disability.o - •o These gaps in care can be costly to the state of Montana.
-Preventive and routine careo provided by tribal health to a Medicaid eligible American Indian is reimbursed at 100% of federal match.
-If that person loses eligibility because of a seasonal job or failure too comply with eligibility checks and as an example doesn't take their insulin for diabetes, becomes critically ill and needs to be treated at a major regional hospital in Billings, they will likely qualify for Medicaid retroactively once again.
-The difference is that the subsequent hospitalization is not only more expensive than routine care would be, it also is no longer covered by 100% FMAP, and the state will be esponsible to payefor at a minimum 10% of the care at the regional hospital along with associated costs for physicians, ambulances, etc.
+This "churn" in eligibility happens from month to month because of fluctuation in pay from overtime or seasonal work or change in household composition.
+Montana Indian people work in many seasonal industries like construction, agriculture, tourism, and firefighting where employment fluctuates.
+Many of these seasonal jobs do not provide health insurance. - George Washington University has estimated that 15.6% (an estimated 249 tribal members on the Fort Peck Reservation) of people currently benefiting from continuous eligibility will lose coverage for about 2 months each annually when it is eliminated. - People living at Fort Peck often lack transportation, telephone, and internet connections that are needed to either visit the local public assistance office or electronically submit information that will be needed for more frequent eligibility checks.
+It is likely that tribal members will be disproportionately affected by elimination of continuous eligibility beyond the 15.6% estimate above.
+We could find no studies that estimate how many additional people this might be. - Eliminating continuous eligibility will result in gaps in health care and failure to address health problems at the earliest possible time because of sporadic coverage.
+American Indian people in Montana currently die more than 20 years earlier than white Montanans.
+Medicaid expansion and continuous eligibility have allowed us as a Tribe to start to address the health disparities which lead to premature death and disability. - These gaps in care can be costly to the state of Montana.
+Preventive and routine care provided by tribal health to a Medicaid eligible American Indian is reimbursed at 100% federal match.
+If that person loses eligibility because of a seasonal job or failure to comply with eligibility checks and as an example doesn't take their insulin for diabetes, becomes critically ill and needs to be treated at a major regional hospital in Billings, they will likely qualify for Medicaid retroactively once again.
+The difference is that the subsequent hospitalization is not only more expensive than routine care would be, it also is no longer covered by 100% FMAP, and the state will be responsible to pay for at a minimum 10% of the care at the regional hospital along with associated costs for physicians, ambulances, etc.